 - Paper: I recommend HP Premium32 Paper because of its higher quality, which is excellent for your brush pens.
 Or you can also use tracing paper and put it on to of your worksheet to practice.
 This way, you only need to print the sheet once and still practice several times.

 - Monoline pen: The Faux Calligraphy part of the worksheet can be done with any regular pen.
 I prefer the Staedtler Triplus Fineliner, which I use for my everyday writing.
 The Tombo MONO drawing pen #05 is another excellent choice for this part of the worksheet.

 - Brush Pen (Small Tip): The second part of the worksheet is for small brush pen calligraphy.
-I designed this worksheet with the Tombow Fudenosuke Hard Tip in mind because it’s one of the pens I recommend them for beginners.
-The Tombow Fudenosuke also come in a soft tip and colors, which gives you have different options.
+I designed this worksheet with the Tombow Fudenosuke Hard Tip in mind because it’s one of the pens I recommend for beginners.
+The Tombow Fudenosuke also comes in a soft tip and colors, which gives you have different options.
 Another great small tip brush pens you can use are the Pentel Fude Brush Pens.

 - Brush Pen (Large Tip): You can use any large brush pen for the third part of the worksheet.
 I do prefer the Tombow Dual Brush pens or the Sharpie Stained Brush Markers.